 In addition to cash you can use your METRO QCard.
-Think of the METRO Q® as an electronic wallet for METRO riders.
+The METRO Q® acts as an electronic wallet for METRO riders.
 This unique card contains a computer chip that stores your cash balance directly onto your card.
 Fares are automatically deducted from your card each time you ride, just like a debit card.
 The METRO Q®, which stands for “quick,” also provides free transfers and tracks your progress toward earning five free trips for every 50 paid trips.
-Just touch your card to the METRO Q® Box on your bus or at METRORail platforms, and you’re on your way.
+Just touch your card to the METRO Q® Box on your bus or at METRO Rail platforms, and you’re on your way.
 For more info, click here.

 METRO Fast Facts: